adurthi-dilip/ci-cd-pipeline-python/README.md

 # CI/CD Pipeline for Python App

-Built using Jenkins + Docker to auto-deploy Flask application.
+Built using Jenkins and Docker to auto-deploy a Flask application.

-Tech used: Jenkins, Docker, Python, Git, Linux
+## 🚀 Technologies Used
+- Jenkins
+- Docker
+- Python
+- Git
+- Linux